kwundram2602/Python-Course-ifgi/exercise_8/plugin_folder/exercise_8_1/README.txt

 Plugin Builder Results

-Your plugin MuensterCityDistrictTools. was created in:
+Your plugin MuensterCityDistrictTools was created in:
     D:\PIQAG\PyGIT\PIQGUAG\exercise_8\plugin_folder\exercise_8_1

 Your QGIS plugin directory is located at: